0112Derrick/ollamaCopilot/README.md

 <!-- ![media](media/features/inlinePrompt.png) -->

-The app will scan your current document routinely helping to auto complete code.
+- The app will scan your current document routinely helping to auto complete code.
+- If you have an embed model set and an embed url the app will scan your current document and after 50 newlines of code is added to the current document it will re-embed that document.
+- You can drag and drop in new documents and they will be embedded as a part of your current workspace.
+- In the webview you can change the apps theme, add documents to embed, and set a custom system prompt.

 `Commands:`
 `Ctrl+Shift+P | CMD+Shift+P:`
 `Set Ollama Headers`
 `Set Ollama Model`
 `Set Ollama Url`
+`Reset Ollama Url | Model | Headers`
+`Ollama: uninstall`
+`Ollama workspace: Clear all saved embedded data for the current workspace.`

 `Right Click Commands (Highlight code):`
 `Offer a suggestion on how to improve this code.` `Refactor this code.`
 `Tell me about this code.`
+`Write a unit test for this code.`
+`Debug this code.`
+`Embed this code.`

 > Tip: Smaller models may not understand the instructions needed to have the extension work properly.
 Recommended model is llama3.1 or higher.